manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 # About

+From zero to production: this extensive guide describes in detail how to create and deploy a React-based web app frontend using TypeScript and Redux Toolkit on top of a Node.js based AWS Lambda backend with a DynamoDB database, connect and integrate them through API Gateway and CloudFront, and how to codify and automate the required cloud infrastructure and deployment process using Terraform.

+# Background

 One of my current tasks at Joboo.de is to define an architecture and tech stack for our most complex web UIs, where our existing Symfony & Twig solution just won't cut it.

 In order to experiment in a wholesome way, I used this as an excuse to finally build my first software-and-systems project that was 100% serverless in the backend and 100% an SPA on the frontend.